viktorwinschel/moma/docs/src/index.md

-The monetary theory of MoMa works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to smaller levels down like to processes of a box ordering screws.
+The monetary theory of MoMa works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to smaller levels like to processes of a box ordering screws.
 MoMa is a multi-level accounting theory for macro accounting with different time scales extending micro accounting aka double-entry bookkeeping.
+This then is the beginning of composable enterprises and a new generation of ERP systems, then EcRP systems for economic resource planing.

 ## Overview

 This documentation contain implementations and

 - Basic category theoretical constructions
+- A statespace model implementation with categorical and MES tools
 - Basic simulation of a MoMa national accounting
 - Summaries and pdfs of MES and MoMa